jss367/jss367.github.io/_posts/2018-10-10-software-i-use.md

 #### Markdown Files

-I don't particularly like the way Sublime handles markdown files by default, so I go into Preferences -> Settings -> Syntax Specific (Mac) and add this:
+I don't particularly like the way Sublime handles markdown files by default, so I change them.
+The exact menu location will depend on your operation system, but they're not too different.
+* On a Mac, go into Preferences -> Settings -> Syntax Specific (Mac)
+* On Linux, go into Preferences -> Settings - Syntax Specific

+add this:
 ```
 {
 	"color_scheme": "Monokai.sublime-color-scheme",